ChainAgnostic/CAIPs/CAIPs/caip-19.md

 ## Specification of Asset ID

-The Asset ID is a string designed to uniquely identify a non fungible asset in a developer-friendly fashion.
+The Asset ID is a string designed to uniquely identify a non-fungible asset in a developer-friendly fashion.

 ### Syntax